nodejs/node/doc/guides/writing-tests.md

 - It never exits.
 In this case, the test runner will terminate the test because it sets a maximum time limit.

-Tests can be added for multiple reasons:
+Add tests when:

-- When adding new functionality.
+- Adding new functionality.
-- When fixing regressions and bugs.
+- Fixing regressions and bugs.
-- When expanding test coverage.
+- Expanding test coverage.

 ## Test structure

-Let's analyze this very basic test from the Node.js test suite:
+Let's analyze this basic test from the Node.js test suite:

 ```javascript
 1   'use strict';